NovemberFall/Python-100days/docs/class/cls.md

   explicitly to static methods in a language such as Java.
   In addition, Python has class methods, which are a bit more advanced.

+- @staticmethod function
+  - is nothing more than a function defined inside a class.
+  - It is callable without instantiating the class first.
+  - It's definition is immutable via inheritance.
+- @classmethod function
+  - is also callable without instantiating the class,
+  - but its definition follows Sub class, not Parent class, via inheritance

 ```py